isw4/IntroSoftwareEng08_GoogleCalPart2/README.md

-# proj7-Gcal
+# proj8-Gcal
 ### Author: Isaac Hong Wong (iwong@uoregon.edu)
-Grabs appointment data from a user's Google Calendar, and then displays the busy times within a specified time range, for each of the dates within a specified date range
+Grabs appointment data from a user's Google Calendar, and then displays the busy and free times within a specified time range, for each of the dates within a specified date range

 ## How to use